Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 If an operations fails, it returns an error, which the instance can choose to handle, and the state and balance of the instance remain unchanged.
-The account which sent the initiating transaction pays for the execution of the entire receive function.
-Including the cost of failed operations.
+The account which sent the initiating transaction pays for the execution of the entire receive function, including the cost of failed operations.